RockingShip/xtools/README.md

+### Work-In-Progress

-# XTools
+# xtools (remastered)

-X-C-Compiler/Assembler/Linker/Archiver.
+Minimalistic C-Compiler/Assembler/Linker/Archiver intended for supporting the "untangle" fractal engine.

+### Welcome to the Wonderful World of keeping code simple

-An experimental toolchain for supporting the [untangle](/RockingShip/untangle) fractal engine.
+An experimental toolchain for supporting the [untangle](https://github.com/RockingShip/untangle) fractal engine.
-It is based on the remastered 1991 school project [xtools-historic](/RockingShip/xtools-historic).
+It is based on the remastered 1991 school project [xtools-historic](https://github.com/RockingShip/xtools-historic).

 Features:
  - Classic RISC architecture and absence of condition code register.